layoutBox/PinLayout/README.md

 ## PinLayout principles and philosophy <a name="introduction"></a>

+* Manual layouting.
+No magic, pure code, full control.
 * Layout one view at a time.
-* Layout most views using a single line
+* Layout most views using a single line.

 * Stateless
 	* The layout system doesn’t add any stored properties to UIViews.
 It simply compute the UIView.frame property, one view at a time.
 	* Since it is stateless, it can be used with any other layout framework without conflicts.